objectcraftworks/retiredblog/source/tutorials/nuget/index.markdown

  What's Nuget package?
 Short answer is it's similar to a install script.
 Nuget package bundles both actions to be taken when installing/unstalling and the assemblies, and other necessary files.

+ Let's create a asp.net mvc project call it App.
+By default, Asp.net mvc 4 project adds several nuget packages, including jQuery 1.8.4 version.
+Technically, it's actually an update.
+But there is not much  difference between install and update.

+<div id="install-using-dialog"></div>

-#### Install a package using Nuget Dialog
+* ####  Install a package using Nuget Dialog
+We will try to add log4Net.

   1. Right click on the project in the solution explorer, and then click on **Manage NuGet Packages** on the menu
    {% img /images/tutorials/nuget/open_nuget_dialog.png Open Nuget Dialog %}

   2. It opens the Nuget dialog
    {% img /images/tutorials/nuget/nuget_dialog.png Nuget Dialog %}

   3. Search for a package.
-Type jQuery in search box, and hit enter.
+Type log4Net in search box, and hit enter.
    {% img /images/tutorials/nuget/search_package.png Nuget Dialog %}

   4. You should see search results in the dialog.
 Select jQuery package, and click on install.
    {% img /images/tutorials/nuget/install_package.png Install using Nuget Dialog %}

-5.
+  5. Once installation is done, you should see reference to log4net in your project.
+     {% img /images/tutorials/nuget/observe_package_install.png package install observation%}

+>  Congratulations.
+You just installed a nuget package using Nuget Dialog.

+In a Nutshell, To install a package using Nuget Dialog,
+      1. Bring up the context menu by right clicking on the project
+      2. Click on Manage Nuget Packages
+      3. Search the package, and install it.

+<div id="installed-packages-using-dialog"></div>

+* #### Check installed packages in the project using Nuget Dialog 1.Open Nuget Dialog, and click installed packages.
+You can view all, or search a particular package as we did while installing log4net package.
+     {% img /images/tutorials/nuget/installed_packages.png package install observation%}
+  >   If you are wondering why ASP.NET MVC 4 project has so many installed packages, these packages are added out of the box by asp.net mvc 4 project template.

+      1. Bring up Nuget dialog
+      2. Click on Installed packages
+      3. You can see all installed packages or search for a particular package

+<div id="uninstall-package-using-dialog"></div>

+* #### Uninstall a package using Nuget Dialog
+  1. Bring up Nuget Dialog, click installed packages, and search for log4net.
+     You should see log4net in the search results.Click uninstall button.
+     {% img /images/tutorials/nuget/uninstall_package_dialog.png package install observation%}
+  2. To test our action, let's verify that log4net is removed from the references.

+<div id="update-package-using-dialog"></div>

+* #### Update a package using Nuget Dialog
+  For this, we will update jQuery.
+ASP.NET MVC 4 adds jQuery 1.8.2 when creating the project.
+We will update jQuery using Nuget and see what happens.

+  1. Bring up Nuget Dialog, click updates. if you don't see jQuery, search.
+     You should see jQuery in the search results.Click update button.
+     {% img /images/tutorials/nuget/update_package_dialog.png package update%}

+  2. Let's check whether jQuery version is updated.
+It updates in Scripts folder.
+     {% img /images/tutorials/nuget/update_package_observation.png package update%}

+  Now, What's official package source?

+> Nuget uses a central repository, where package can be published, and be found to be used.
+When you either searching online, or looking for updates, it checks in the central repository.
+That repository is called official package source.
+Can you have multiple package sources?

+     1. Bring up the Nuget dialog, click on updates
+       * search if it's not visible in the list.
+     2. Select the package and click on update button